A Study in Cost Segregation

 If you are looking to acquire, construct, rehabilitate, or renovate rental real estate, consider having a cost segregation study performed by your CPA or qualified professional.

 Erica B. Vernon Partner, CPA

-Erica is an assurance partner at our firm, where she has worked since 2000.
-She works primarily with non-profit organizations, real estate developers, construction contractors and clients involved in the affordable housing industry, including tax credit properties (LIHTC, Historic, Bonds), U.S. Department of Housing and Urban Development and U.S. Department of Agriculture Rural Development sites.
-She […]
+Erica is an assurance partner at our firm with over 20 years of experience in public accounting.
+She works primarily with non-profit organizations, real estate developers, construction contractors and clients involved in the affordable housing industry, including tax credit properties (LIHTC, Historic, Bonds), U.S. Department of Housing and Urban Development and U.S. Department of […]

 Nate is a senior manager in our Firm’s Greensboro office with 12 years of audit experience.
 He is responsible for the planning, performance, supervision, and review of audit work to ensure engagements meet professional standards.
 Nate works extensively with clients in the affordable housing, non-profit, and governmental industries.
 He is also heavily involved in […]